Author ORCID Identifier

 Drawing upon the diffusion of innovations theory as the framework for informing data collection, this study employed a two-phase, sequential mixed method design.
 Two research questions guided this study: 1) To what extent has online education been adopted at TLACs?; and 2) How do presidents at TLACs think about the adoption of online higher education in general, within traditional liberal arts institutions, and within their institutions specifically?
 In order to determine the level of online instructional education activity at each TLAC, the first phase was exploratory.
 The research sample for phase one of the study consisted of 55 TLACs that solely provided undergraduate curriculum in the arts and sciences.
 Major findings from phase one of the study indicated that more than half of TLACs (61.82%) did not have online education and did not offer any online courses.
 The remaining TLACs adopted online education either as fully online (16.36%) or hybrid (21.82%) courses.
 In the second phase, qualitative interviews with 11 TLAC presidents out of a population of 55 potential participants (20%) were conducted to understand how these administrators feel and think about the adoption of online education.
 Analyses of the TLAC presidential interviews resulted in three emergent themes: Apprehensions Regarding Online Education, Perceived Inferiority of Online Education, and Potential Opportunities From Online Education.

 Digital Object Identifier (DOI)

 Hollis, Ericka T., "Traditional Liberal Arts Colleges' Consideration and Adoption of Online Education: A Presidential Perspective" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 21.